jinterlante1206/AleutianLocal/README.md

 * `aleutian populate vectordb <path/to/file_or_dir> [another/path...]`
 * **Behavior:**
-    1. Recursively finds files in the given paths.
-    2. Reads content (for `.txt`) or identifies file type.
-    3. Scans content using the **Policy Engine** (`~/.aleutian/stack/internal/.../data_classification_patterns.yaml`).
-    4. Prompts for confirmation (`yes/no`) if potential secrets/PII are found in a file.
+  1. Phase 1: Scan & Approve (Serial): The CLI recursively finds all files.
+It then loops through them one by one to perform a fast, in-memory Policy Engine scan.
+  2. If potential secrets/PII are found, it prompts you for confirmation (yes/no).
+A scan_log_*.json is generated.
+  3. Phase 2: Ingest (Parallel): A list of only the approved files is fed to a parallel worker pool.
-    5. If approved, sends file path/content to the orchestrator's `/v1/documents` endpoint.
+  4. Each worker sends one approved file's content to the orchestrator's /v1/documents endpoint.
-    6. The orchestrator *automatically* calls the configured parser service (e.g., `PDF_PARSER_URL`) based on file type, gets embeddings for the (extracted) text, and stores the document in Weaviate.
+  5. The orchestrator then performs the high-throughput ingestion:
+       - Content-Aware Chunking: Splits the text using different separators for code (.py) vs. documents (.md).
+       - Batch Embedding: Makes one call to the embedding server's `/batch_embed` endpoint to get vectors for all chunks at once.
+       - Batch Storage: Makes one call to Weaviate to import all chunks (with their vectors and parent_source metadata) in a single transaction.
   7. Generates a `scan_log_*.json` file in the directory where the command was run.
+* **Flags:**
+  * `--force`: Force ingestion and skip the interactive policy prompt.
+Files with findings will be ingested and logged as "accepted (forced)".
 ---

 ### `convert`: Transform Models to GGUF